HobbyChop/sDS/README.md

 ## Presets

 The PRESETS page (press Start) holds 32 slots, each a snapshot of the whole
-synth: all nine channels, the poly instrument, and the drum level.
+synth: all nine channels, the poly instrument, and the full drum kit (the master level plus every drum's tune, decay, level, and pan).

 - Up and down pick a slot; left and right jump by 8.
-- X saves the current synth into the slot; Y loads it back.
+- X saves the current synth into the slot and Y loads it back, each after an A=yes / B=no confirmation.
 - Select renames the slot (up and down change the letter, left and right move the cursor, Select again to finish).

 Presets are written to your SD card as `sds_presets.dat`, so they survive a power-off.
 If the card cannot be opened they still work for the session.

+Send MIDI **CC 80** with a value of 0-31 to recall that preset slot from a sequencer or controller.

 ## License